Our ESG objectives include the following:

 - Develop programs and reporting for ongoing improvement

 MaxLinear takes our common stewardship of the environment seriously.
-We believe human activities are causing climate change, and that we, and global society, must do our part to reduce our greenhouse gas emissions and to limit the global temperature increase to 1.5ºC as called for in the Paris Agreement.
+We believe human activities are contributing to climate change, and that we, and global society, must do our part to reduce our greenhouse gas emissions and to limit the global temperature increase to 1.5ºC as called for in the Paris Agreement.
 Among other things, we monitor our global environmental footprint, both directly and indirectly, and in our development efforts, our engineers are consistently focused on improving the power efficiency and thermal performance of our chips, minimizing water consumption and waste, promoting recycling of reusable materials, and providing customer satisfaction through compliance with global environmental regulations as they relate to our products and operations.
-We are committed to contribute to the reduction of greenhouse gas emissions, and we are currently taking measures to reduce our greenhouse gas emissions and environmental impact such as purchasing 100% renewable energy for our facilities in California and elsewhere where available, using key suppliers that focus on sustainability as described below, enhancing our offices with energy saving improvements, and transitioning away from one-time use plastics used in the office to sustainable reusable products.
+We are committed to contributing to the reduction of greenhouse gas emissions, and we are currently taking measures to reduce our greenhouse gas emissions and environmental impact such as purchasing 100% renewable energy for our facilities in California and elsewhere where available, using key suppliers that focus on sustainability as described below, enhancing our offices with energy saving improvements, and transitioning away from one-time use plastics used in the office to sustainable reusable products.
 We are currently assessing additional measures to further reduce our emissions we plan to set formal targets for reducing emissions in 2024.

 Greenhouse Gas (GHG) CO2 Emissions & Energy Usage

 MaxLinear recognizes the importance of Greenhouse Gas (GHG) emissions and its impact to the environment across our value chain.
 We have evaluated and continue to analyze direct and indirect emissions from our business activities, supply chain and product lifecycle.
 The majority of our Scope 1 and Scope 2 GHG emissions is comprised of Purchased Electricity.
 We actively look for ways to use more renewable energy across locations and lower overall energy consumption.
 In the baseline year of calculating GHG emissions, we have also found that the largest driver of our emissions is the Scope 3 category of Purchased Good and Services as we are a fabless designer of integrated circuits.
-As we build our GHG emissions history, we will analyze opportunities to reduce our overall emissions.
+As we build our GHG emissions history, we plan to analyze opportunities to reduce our overall emissions.
 In addition, we aim to set long-term goals for GHG emission reduction.
-In the meantime, we are actively reducing our emissions by purchasing 100% renewable energy in locations where it is available, primarily for our three California locations: Irvine, Carlsbad, San Jose.
+In the meantime, we are actively reducing our emissions by purchasing 100% renewable energy in locations where it is available, primarily for our three California locations: Irvine, Carlsbad, and San Jose.

 Our GHG emissions and energy usage throughout MaxLinear locations is as follows*: